Seeed-Studio/Hazard-Response-Mission-Pack/docs/integrator-handbook/system-diagram/README.md

 To further streamline the user experience, the software environment is packaged with **Docker containers** that are ready to deploy, ensuring that all necessary dependencies and configurations are pre-installed.
 This setup reduces the time and effort required to get the system operational, allowing users to focus on customizing and expanding their hazard response capabilities.

-The **Mission Pack** comes pre-configured with a powerful software environment, centered around **Node-RED**, an open-source visual programming tool that simplifies the integration and automation of IoT devices.
-Node-RED’s drag-and-drop interface allows users to easily set up workflows for data processing, alerts, and system control, making it accessible for both technical and non-technical users.

-To further enhance usability, the software environment is packaged with **Docker containers** that are ready to deploy, ensuring all necessary dependencies and configurations are automatically set up.
-This reduces the time and effort required to get the system up and running, allowing users to focus on customizing and expanding the capabilities of their hazard response system.

 ## Getting Started

 ![the pack](https://raw.githubusercontent.com/Seeed-Studio/Hazard-Response-Mission-Pack/v0.2/img/v2-system-diagram.png)